Ingredients for American Baking in Paris

 Flour varies from country-to-country.
 French ‘all-purpose’ flour (type 45 and type 55) is closer to American cake flour: it’s milled very finely and has less-protein and gluten (strength).
 In most cases, you can’t just substitute French all-purpose flour in American recipes like cookies and cakes.
 I know too many Americans who opened the oven door and found all their carefully rolled-out chocolate chip cookies, melded into one, giant blob.

-In spite of the listing, I found that organic type 65 flour is the closest, which you can find in natural food stores like Naturalia.
-You can also buy type 65 organic flour at Monoprix and other supermarkets.
-It will say on the side of the package.
+In spite of what you might read elsewhere, including in some of those links, I find organic type 65 flour to be the closest to American all-purpose flour, which you can find in natural food stores like Naturalia.
+You can also buy type 65 organic flour at Monoprix and almost every supermarket.
+In all cases with supermarket flour in France, it will say the type (“T”) of the flour on the side of the package.

 Regular whole wheat flour can be found in most groceries stores, as well as in natural food stores.
 Type 110 is equivalent to regular whole wheat flour, and Type 80 bise is a lighter flour, similar to whole wheat pastry flour.

-You can buy mélasse at natural food stores, but it’s sulphured, unrefined, and very strongly-flavored.
+You can buy mélasse at natural food stores, but it’s sulphured, unrefined, and very strongly flavored.
 When using it in recipes, I cut it with some mild-flavored honey.
 Otherwise it can overwhelm all other flavors in whatever you’re baking.
-Unless you like that strong, molasses flavor…then go for it.
-American-brands of mild, unsulphured molasses, as we know it, is available in stores that cater to the expat community.
+(Unless you like that strong, molasses flavor…then, go for it.)
+American-brands of mild, unsulphured molasses, as we know it, are available in stores that cater to the expat community.

 Treacle, available in British stores and markets that carry British foods, is a close substitute, but is similar to blackstrap molasses and quite strong.
 In a pinch, cut it 50:50 with mild honey, unless you like the strong molasses taste.

 You can ask your local boulanger if they’ll sell you some yeast, or it’s available in supermarkets (not in the refrigerated section, like in America) in packets like the one shown above.
-You can also buy it in small tins in Arab markets, under the SAF brand.
+You can also buy it in small tins in Arab markets under the SAF brand.
+There are a variety of brands.
+Packets labeled levure instantanée means the yeast is instant or fast-acting yeast.
+Fresh yeast is available at natural food stores in the refrigerated section.

 Since yeast is a living organism, the yeast in Europe behaves a bit different than American yeast, but I’ve had few problems.
 You can test yeast by adding a teaspoon to half a cup slightly-warm water; it should start bubbling within a few minutes if it’s still good.
 You can find a yeast substitution guide at the Red Star yeast website for swapping fresh yeast for dry yeast.
 Fast-acting yeast in France is available in the baking aisle of some supermarkets called levure rapide or “action express.”

-Finding chocolate chips is regular supermarkets is nearly impossible.
-In Paris, G. Detou carries them at a reasonable price (although they contain the sugar substitute, maltitol) and expat stores carry them, as well as Le Grand Epicerie.
-You can simply chop up a bar of chocolate, or buy Callebaut pistoles (as shown in the photo) available at professional baking supply shops, such as G. Detou and Metro.
+Finding chocolate chips is regular supermarkets is possible, but they’re sold in very small packets and quite expensive.
+They’re called pépites de chocolat.
+In Paris, G. Detou sells chips in bulk and in disks, and expat stores carry them, as well as Le Grand Epicerie.
+You can simply chop up a bar of chocolate, or buy Callebaut or another brand of pistoles (as shown in the photo) available at professional baking supply shops, such as G. Detou and Metro.

 American corn syrup is expensive, and sold at stores that cater to the expat community.
 But Asian markets often carry corn syrup cheaply, as it’s used in Korean cooking.
-Stores in Paris are Ace Mart and Kmart (both are on the rue St. Anne) and Tang Frères (in the 13th.)
+Stores in Paris are Ace Mart and K-mart (both are on the rue Sainte-Anne, a street packed with Asian shops and good restaurants) and Tang Frères (in the 13th).

 Professional baking supply shops, such as G. Detou in Paris, also sell glucose, which is essentially the same thing.
 If you need dark corn syrup, add a generous spoonful of molasses to the corn syrup.
-For more information about corn syrup: When To Use (and Not Use) Corn Syrup, which lists other substitutions.
+For more information about corn syrup, check out When To Use (and Not Use) Corn Syrup, which lists other substitutions.

 Various grades of cornmeal can be found in ethnic markets, mostly catering to the Arabic community.
 Polenta and cornmeal, such as those that are used for cornbread, can be found in those stores as well as in natural foods stores, labeled farine de maïs which is fine corn flour, or coarser, often called semoule de maïs.
 In Paris, many of those are clustered around Belleville and near the marche d’Aligre.
 Natural foods stores sell it as well.
 The best advice is to go and look because the nomenclature can vary.

 Corn starch is available in supermarkets under the name Maizena.
 It’s available in natural food stores under the name fécule de maïs or amidon.
-Potato starch is commonly used in France and works the same as corn starch in most applications.
-It’s available in Kosher stores.
+Potato starch (fécule de pomme de terre) is a commonly used thickener in France and works the same as corn starch in most applications.
+It’s available in supermarkets.

 Peanut butter is available in France and now many supermarkets carry it.
 American brands, like Skippy, can be expensive.
 But “natural-style” peanut butter can be found in ethnic stores, especially those that cater to the Indian community.
 (In Paris, many of those are clustered around La Chapelle, behind the gare du Nord.)